 Unfortunately, not everyone who wants to use your art is willing to pay for it.
 That's just the way some people do business; if you don't say yes, they'll keep looking until they find someone who will.
 Here again, you have to decide whether the potential benefits are worth not getting paid.
 I can testify from personal experience that sometimes they are.
 Below are several additional pointers to keep in mind when deciding how far to let others go with your art.

 ** In general, allow your art to be reproduced as often and in as many circumstances as possible (assuming they're positive and potentially beneficial to your art career).
 The more people who see it, the better your chances are for getting shows, representation, making sales or getting commissions.
 As with any other product, the higher your name recognition, the more art you tend to sell.
 So rather than get all bent out of shape about it, add the accomplishment to your resume.

 ** The earlier you are in your career, the more inclined you should be to let other people reproduce or otherwise use your art at no charge assuming of course that they're not using it to make money for themselves and leave you out of the equation.
 For example, if a non-profit organization asks you to provide a cover illustration for their brochure at no charge, you should probably give permission and list it in your resume.
 If, however, a greeting card company wants to use your art on a line of cards, only give permission if they pay you.

 ** The more important the individual or organization asking to use your art, the more inclined you should be to grant them permission.
 Be flexible and easy to work with; you want as much high-profile exposure as possible.
 Don't start laying down conditions and trying to figure out how you can cash in.
-You're already cashing in simply by having your art accepted over that of all other artists.
+You're already cashing in simply by having your art chosen over that of all other artists.
 And if things go really well, this could be the start of a long and profitable relationship.